-Anyone with information warranting a timely warning should report the circumstances to Public Safety at 516.877.3511 or in person at the public safety command center.
+Anyone with information warranting a timely warning should report the circumstances to Public Safety at 516.877.3511 or in person at the public safety command center, Levermore Hall, 1st floor.

 Behavioral Intervention Team

 Preserving the safety and security of students and employees is a top priority for Adelphi, and one that requires commitment, coordination, and communication.
 To facilitate collaboration among the many individuals whose work affects our collective security, Adelphi established a Behavioral Intervention Team (BIT).